Vector Fields for Path Following on Lie Groups with Application in Robot Control: Introduction

+To extend the vector field construction to general matrix Lie groups, we distilled the essential geometric ingredients that were implicit in \cite{Rezende2022} and become explicit only when the problem is viewed from a broader, group-theoretic perspective.
+Specifically, the core requirement is a distance function between two group elements---Euclidean distance in \cite{Rezende2022}---that satisfies three properties: \emph{left-invariance} (\Cref{def:distance-left-invariant}), \emph{chainability} (\Cref{def:chainable-distance}), and \emph{local linearity} (\Cref{def:locallylinear}).
+Once identified, these properties also extend the reach of the method within Euclidean space itself: for instance, any $\ell_p$ norm with $p \geq 2$ now qualifies as a valid distance metric.

+We also introduce two elementary operators: the $\Lop$ operator (\Cref{def:Loperator}), analogous to the gradient operator $\nabla$ on a Lie group, and the $\Xi$ operator (\Cref{def:Xioperator}), which extracts the Lie algebra velocity vector and plays a role analogous to the time derivative $\frac{d}{dt}$ on a Lie group.
+These operators allow us to formulate the controller in a more mathematically concise manner while also making its structure closely resembles that of \cite{Rezende2022}, thereby inheriting some of the intuition behind that work.

 The main contributions of this paper are: (1) we extend the vector field strategy from Euclidean space to connected matrix Lie groups, resulting in a non-redundant control input; (2) while providing formal proofs, we derive properties of the distance function that ensure the desired features of the vector field; and (3) we provide an efficient algorithm for implementing this strategy specifically on $\text{SE}(3)$.
-Although our vector field derivation applies to any connected matrix Lie group, it relies on a distance metric that we provide explicitly only for the \emph{exponential Lie groups}.
-This type of group is prevalent in engineering applications (e.g., $\text{SE}(n)$).
+Although our vector field derivation applies to any connected matrix Lie group, it relies on a distance metric (satisfying the three aforementioned key properties) that we provide explicitly only for what we call \emph{special exponential Lie groups}.
+This type of group is prevalent in engineering applications (e.g., $\mathbb{R}^n$, $\text{SO}(n)$, $\text{SE}(n)$, $\text{SGal}(3)$).

 We also present real-world experiments with a manipulator.
 A Python implementation of the $\text{SE}(3)$ code, accompanied by a detailed explanation, is available at \url{https://github.com/fbartelt/SE3-example}.